 - 50% better performance per watt

 Every generation of GPUs is built from a core architecture, and each architecture offers improvements over the previous generation.
 It's an iterative and additive process that never really ends.
 AMD's GCN architecture went from first generation for its HD 7000 cards in 2012 up through fifth gen in the Vega and Radeon VII cards in 2017-2019.
 The RDNA architecture that powers the RX 5000 series of AMD GPUs arrived in mid 2019, bringing major improvements to efficiency and overall performance.
-RDNA 2 looks to double down on those improvements in late 2020.
+RDNA2 doubled down on those improvements in late 2020.

 Perhaps the most noteworthy update is that the wavefronts—the core unit of work that gets executed—have been changed from being 64 threads wide with four SIMD16 execution units, to being 32 threads wide with a single SIMD32 execution unit.
 SIMD stands for Single Instruction, Multiple Data; it's a vector processing element that optimizes workloads where the same instruction needs to be run on large chunks of data, which is common in graphics workloads.

 This matching of the wavefront size to the SIMD size helps improve efficiency.
 GCN issued one instruction per wave every four cycles; RDNA issues an instruction every cycle.
 GCN used a wavefront of 64 threads (work items); RDNA supports 32- and 64-thread wavefronts.
 GCN has a Compute Unit (CU) with 64 GPU cores, 4 TMUs (Texture Mapping Units) and memory access logic.
 RDNA implements a new Workgroup Processor (WGP) that consists of two CUs, with each CU still providing the same 64 GPU cores and 4 TMUs plus memory access logic.